Terms & conditions

 |Applicant's informed consent for the police check in Australia||12 months after AMICI Tech receive the application for a police check.||No more than 3 months after the minimum retention period (15 months in total)|

-Check results report for the police check - Australia
+Check results report

 |Record or Document||Minimum Period of Retention||Disposal Period|

 |Check Results report (including National Coordinated Criminal History Check Certificates)||No minimum period||No more than 12 months|

 |Credit history results report||No minimum period||No more than 12 months|

 13. Exclusion of warranties and limited liability

 - AMICI Tech excludes all express and (to the maximum extent permitted by law) implied conditions, warranties and liabilities, except for any liability or implied condition or warranty the exclusion or limitation of which would contravene any applicable statute or cause any part of this clause to be void (Non-excludable Condition).

 - To the maximum extent permitted by law, AMICI Tech’s liability to the Customer for breach of any Non-excludable Condition is limited, at AMICI Tech's option, to:

 - in the case of goods, repair or replacement of the goods or payment of the cost of the repair or replacement; and